wlandau/remakeGenerator/README.md

 # remakeGenerator

-The `remakeGenerator` package is a helper add-on for [`remake`](https://github.com/richfitz/remake), an awesome reproducible build system for R. If you haven't done so already, go learn [`remake`](https://github.com/richfitz/remake)!
+The `remakeGenerator` package is a helper add-on for [`remake`](https://github.com/richfitz/remake), a [Makefile](https://www.gnu.org/software/make/)-like reproducible build system for R. If you haven't done so already, go learn [`remake`](https://github.com/richfitz/remake)!
 Once you do that, you will be ready to use `remakeGenerator`.
 With `remakeGenerator`, your long and cumbersome workflows will be

 - **Quick to set up**.
 You can plan a large workflow with a small amount of code.
 - **Reproducible**.
 Reproduce computation with `remake::make()` or [GNU Make](https://www.gnu.org/software/make/).
 - **Development-friendly**.
 Thanks to [`remake`](https://github.com/richfitz/remake), whenever you change your code, your next computation will only run the parts that are new or out of date.
 - **Parallelizable**.
 Distribute your workflow over multiple parallel processes with a single flag in [GNU Make](https://www.gnu.org/software/make/).

+`RemakeGenerator` accomplishes this by generating [YAML](http://yaml.org/) files for [`remake`](https://github.com/richfitz/remake) that would be too big to type manually.

 # Installation